chimalsky/DIS-2019-Website/content/accepted-workshops.md

 title: "Accepted Workshops"
 ---

 Invite-only workshop require an access code provided by the workshop organizers.
 See each workshop page for details.
 For workshops with Open Registration, attendees may register without an access code.
+DIS attendees can apply for C&C workshops.

 # Sunday, June 23